QuantHarness: Price-Driven Multi-Agent LLMs for High-Frequency Trading: QuantHarness

-To bridge the gap between traditional high-frequency quantitative trading and recent advances in multi-agent LLM systems, we introduce {QuantAgent}, a collaborative framework for low-latency market decision-making. {QuantAgent} integrates classical technical analysis with prompt-structured LLM reasoning, enabling modular and interpretable financial intelligence.
+To bridge the gap between traditional high-frequency quantitative trading and recent advances in multi-agent LLM systems, we introduce {QuantHarness}, a collaborative framework for low-latency market decision-making. {QuantHarness} integrates classical technical analysis with prompt-structured LLM reasoning, enabling modular and interpretable financial intelligence.
 Built on LangGraph~\citep{langgraph2025}, the system simulates the workflow of institutional trading desks, where specialized agents execute distinct analytical roles to support rapid and coordinated decision-making.

-In contrast to prior LLM-based frameworks that incorporate external sources such as news or social media sentiment, {QuantAgent} operates solely on price-derived market signals.
+In contrast to prior LLM-based frameworks that incorporate external sources such as news or social media sentiment, {QuantHarness} operates solely on price-derived market signals.
 This design choice reflects the efficient market hypothesis, which posits that asset prices incorporate available information by aggregating the actions and beliefs of market participants over time~\citep{murphy}.
-By grounding analysis exclusively in OHLC data and technical indicators, {QuantAgent} avoids the latency, noise, and unpredictability of textual sources, while remaining fast, interpretable, and directly aligned with the demands of high-frequency trading.
+By grounding analysis exclusively in OHLC data and technical indicators, {QuantHarness} avoids the latency, noise, and unpredictability of textual sources, while remaining fast, interpretable, and directly aligned with the demands of high-frequency trading.

 The system decomposes trading into four specialized agent, {IndicatorAgent}, {PatternAgent}, {TrendAgent}, and {RiskAgent}, that communicate through structured prompts.
 Each agent captures a complementary perspective on short-horizon market dynamics: numerical indicators, geometric patterns, directional momentum, and integrated decision-making.
 In the following subsections, we describe the design of each agent in detail and formalize the technical components underlying our framework.